Discover the power of menopause to awaken your authority and purpose

 You'll get a menopause bundle that includes:

-A menopause playbook that includes all the information taught during the weekend, as well as remedies, resources, and ideas to nourish and support yourself.
+All the information taught during the weekend, as well as remedies, resources, and ideas to nourish and support yourself.

 Some goodies to soothe and delight you.